This Vanilla Wafer Cookies recipe makes delicious, thin and crispy butter cookies that are perfect for family, guests and special occasions.

-Cream butter and sugar in mixing bowl until light.
-Stir in vanilla.
+Cream the butter and sugar in a mixing bowl until it is light.

-Add egg and milk and beat until light and fluffy.
+Add the egg and milk and beat until it is light and fluffy.

-Place a level teaspoon of batter 1 1/2 inch apart on cookie sheet.
+Place a level teaspoon of batter 1 1/2 inch apart onto the cookie baking sheet.

-Bake 12-15 minutes in a 300F. preheated oven until cookies are lightly browned around the edges.
+Bake the Vanillas 12 to 15 minutes in a 350F. pre-heated oven until the vanilla wafer cookies are very lightly browned around the edges.

-Remove cookies from oven and let set about 5 minutes.
+Remove the cookies from the oven and let the pan set about 5 minutes.

-With metal spatula, gently lift cookies from baking sheet and place on prepared sugar tray to finish cooling
+With a metal spatula, gently lift the cookies from the baking sheet and place them on a prepared sugar tray to finish cooling.

 Slightly lift the parchment paper and gently peel the cookies off the paper and place them in the bed of sugar

 Sift a light coat of sugar over warm cookies.
-Let cool.
+Let them cool.

-Store cooled cookies in a container that is ventilated to keep them crisp.
+Store the cooled cookies in a container that is ventilated to keep them crisp.

 Do Not place them in a container with a tight fitting lid unless you want them to be very soft.